MikkoVihtakari/BioticExplorer/README.md

 #### Export figures

-You can select which Biotic Explorer figures to download and in which format using the ‘Download -&gt; Figures’ tab.
-If you want to modify the figures beyond the options given in the app, you may download Biotic Explorernd modify the figure functions listed under ‘R/figure\_functions.R’.
+You can select which Biotic Explorer figures to download and in which format using the ‘Download -\> Figures’ tab.
+If you want to modify the figures beyond the options given in the app, you may download Biotic Explorernd modify the figure functions listed under ‘R/figure_functions.R’.

 ## Contributions and contact information